DB4SCW/coordinatorr/README.md

 All security vulnerabilities will be promptly addressed.

+## Contributing

+If you would like to contribute to Coordinatorr in any way, it is most welcome.
+This project has been developed in free time, so help is much appreciated.

+If you submit a PR, please only do so against the dev branch.
+PR against master will be rejected.
+As for your code, please check if it is properly commented and just contains ONE feature or bugfix per PR.
+Please also add a meaningful description what your new feature or bug does and why it is beneficial for coordinatorr.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).